 Clean Up Your Media

-Once you have all your media in one place, this is the perfect time to go through it and do some spring cleaning.
+Once you have all your media in one place, this is the perfect time to go through it and do some thorough cleaning.
 Here are some actions to take before you start the sorting process:

 - Delete or archive outdated media